Searching for Salvation

-In his mesmerizing production of Parsifal, Canadian director François Girard explores the diverse spiritual influences of Wagner’s meditative final masterpiece as well as what the piece has to say to modern-day audiences.
-In advance of the 2013 staging’s first revival—which opens February 5 with a cast of distinguished Wagnerians and Music Director Designate Yannick Nézet-Séguin on the podium—Girard spoke with the Met’s Jay Goodwin about what the director calls one of the most challenging and rewarding projects of his career.
+In his mesmerizing production of Parsifal, which premiered in 2013, Canadian director François Girard explores the diverse spiritual influences of Wagner’s meditative final masterpiece as well as what the piece has to say to modern-day audiences.
+The Met’s Jay Goodwin spoke to Girard about what he sees as one of the most challenging and rewarding projects of his career.

 Parsifal is one of opera’s richest and most enigmatic works, but if you had to describe in a couple of sentences what it’s about and why it’s so important, what would you say?